MicrosoftDocs/memdocs/memdocs/intune/remote-actions/device-locate.md

 To get the location of a lost or stolen Windows or iOS/iPadOS device on a map, use the **Locate device** action.

-For iOS/iPadOS, devices must be in supervised mode.
-Before you use this action, be sure the device is in [lost mode](device-lost-mode.md).

 ## Supported platforms

-- iOS/iPadOS 9.3 and later
+- iOS/iPadOS 9.3 and later (These devices must be in supervised mode.
+Before you use this action, be sure the device is in [lost mode](device-lost-mode.md).)
 - Windows 10 version 20H2 (10.0.19042.789) or later
 - Windows 10 version 2004 (10.0.19041.789) or later
 - Windows 10 version 1909 (10.0.18363.1350) or later